Bangers: Precious Lee Brings Her Godly Body-Ody To Area’s 1st Couture Collection

 We love this entire aesthetic!

 We’ve been fans of Precious Lee for years now.
-The curvy supermodel has a glowing complexion, bountiful curves and confidence that’s off the charts.
-The plus size beauty has been busy at work for Paris Fashion Week and she proudly shared some of the looks from Area’s first Haute Couture show.
+The curvy supermodel has a glowing complexion, bountiful curves, and confidence that’s off the charts.
+The plus-size beauty has been busy at work for Paris Fashion Week and she proudly shared some of the looks from Area’s first Haute Couture show.

 “I’m so in love with the epicness of this collection!”
 Precious captioned a slideshow of images from the Area showing.
 “Grateful to be apart of this majorly magical moment.
 Everybody snapped on this!
 Cheers to @area for their first couture collection, showcasing curves and a crazy talented diverse team.”